muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Semantics.md

 data type of each type system and consists of exactly zero values.
 This has no representation in any grammar, but is mentioned for parity.

+## Ignorance

+The singleton **Ignorance** value is characterized by an **Excuse** which simply says that an ordinary value for any given domain is missing and that there is simply no excuse that has been given for this; in other words, something has gone wrong without the slightest hint of an explanation.

+This is conceptually the most generic excuse value there is and it can be used by lazy programmers as a fallback for when they don't have even a semblance of a better explanation for why an ordinary value is missing.

+The **Ignorance** value has its own special syntax in MUON disjoint from any **Excuse** syntax so that this MUON-defined excuse doesn't step on any possible name that a particular external data model might use.

+When an external data model natively has exactly one generic *null* or *nil* or *undefined* or *unknown* or similar value or quasi-value, **Ignorance** is the official way to represent an instance of it in MUON.

+When an external data model natively has a concept of 3-valued logic (MUON itself does not), specifically a concept like such where the multiplicity of scenarios that may produce a special no-regular-value-is-here marker do in fact all produce the exact same marker, **Ignorance** is the official way to represent that marker.
+This includes the *null* of any common dialect of SQL.
+Whereas, for external data models that distinguish the reasons for why a regular value may be missing, **Ignorance** should NOT be used and instead other more applicable **Excuse** values should instead.

 ## Boolean

 A **Boolean** value is a general purpose